This article originally appeared on VICE Mexico.

 Why do it in such a playful way?

 Most photojournalists are continually trying to play with your feelings.
-I believe that humour is a smarter way to look at things and it helps people become more curious.
+I believe that humor is a smarter way to look at things and it helps people become more curious.
 Why must everything be so dramatic?